kitspace/kitspace-v2/README.md

 5. Go to [gitea.kitspace.test:3000/install](http://gitea.kitspace.test:3000/install) and complete the install (everything should already be filled in correctly).
 Create a new user and login.

 6. Making edits on the code in `frontend/` should auto compile and hot-reload at [kitspace.test:3000](http://kitspace.test:3000).

+7. If you add a dependency to `frontent/package.json`, rebuild the frontend image.